purr/campband/docs/TECHNICAL.md

 - **Playlists**: All playlists with track data
 - **Following**: Followed artists
 - **Settings**: Audio and app preferences
+- **Last.fm Login**: Last.fm credentials and scrobbling settings (optional, disabled by default for security)
 - **Include Cover Images**: Optional base64-encoded cover art (makes file larger but allows offline viewing)

+**Note**: Last.fm credentials are stored in plaintext in the backup file.
+Only export this option if you trust the backup file location and understand the security implications.

 ### Export Format
 ```typescript